 My longtime partner, diagnosed with Acute Leukemia after working with Benzene products for 21 years.
 He tool all the precautions(mask, ventilation, etc.)In March 2018, After extensive research, experts at Harborview Medicine Environment and Occupational have determined benzene flipped the genetic...
 Read more »

 May have an occupational disease or similar claim.
 Look for a member of the NC Assn for Justice who handles workers compensation and toxic exposure cases--they give free consults and could best advise your partner.

 Yes, you can be laid off or fired at any time for any reason.
 However, you may have a legal claim in certain circumstances.
 For example, if you are fired solely because you reported or filed a workers comp claim, if you were fired because you took FMLA time off work to deal with the on-the-job...Read more »

 It is not based on whether you are full-time or part-time.
 If you are an employee and there are three or more employees, your employer should carry workers' compensation insurance, unless they fall under one of a number of exemptions.
-You should contact a Board Certified Workers' Compensation...Read more »
+You should contact a Board Certified Workers'...Read more »

 I haven't been paid for hours I've worked since 3 weeks ago, and the boss always says he's going to pay me tomorrow or the coming week with no effort what so ever.
-He's constantly ignoring my calls or messages because he knows I'm asking about my money and now he wants me to send him my full name...
+He's constantly ignoring my calls or messages because he knows I'm asking about my money and now he wants me...
 Read more »

 If you are an employee, North Carolina wage and hour law governs this.
 The law requires the employer to establish a specific pay date and must pay you on that date.
 There seems to be no legal reason for you not to be paid.
 If you are not an employee, then the law does not apply.